tmhglnd/abstraction/README.md

 `nvm use X` (eg. `nvm use 18`)

+Then download/clone the repository and run `npm install` and `npm start`

 ## Run process on boot on rPi

 If you want the installation to startup directly with the boot of the rPi install Process Manager 2 with npm